Saint Catherine, Egypt: Culture and population

-The gardens are usually built on the wadi floors in the main watercourse and are encircled by massive stone retaining walls which withstand regular flash floods and protect the garden from animals.
-A number of gardens have water wells, but these wells freeze in winter and sometimes in spring and autumn.
-Today, generators are usually used to pump water, but many shadoofs can still be seen.
 Water is often found at higher elevations, either in natural springs or in wells made at dykes called Jidda.
 The Bedouins built small dams and closed off canyons to make reservoirs.
 In either case, water is channeled to small rock pools called birka, from where it was available for irrigation.
 Water runs, sometimes for miles, in narrow conduits made of flat rocks which are still visible, but today gardens rely on plastic pipes (Khartoum).
 These gardens are a unique feature of the high mountain area, along with other stone and rock structures.

 Bedouin houses are small, simple stone structures with cane roofing, either incorporated into the garden wall or standing alone a bit further up from the wadi floor, away from the devastating flash floods that sweep through after occasional heavy rains.
 Houses are often built next to huge boulders where the boulder serves as an exterior wall.
 Natural cracks and holes are used as shelves and candle holders inside the house.

 Smaller rock shelters and store rooms are constructed under boulders and in walled-up caves and are found throughout the mountainous area.
 Some of them are easily-visible landmarks, such as in Abu Seila or Farsh Rummana, but most are hard to distinguish from the landscape.

 Ancient leopard traps can be seen in many places, either under boulders such as in Wadi Talaa, or standing alone as on the top of Abu Geefa.
 A goat was placed inside as bait, and when the trap was tripped by a leopard, a large rock fell to block the entrance.
 Leopards are now extinct in Sinai; the last was spotted in the 1980s.

 In many places, big boulders can be seen with oval-shaped marks engraved on the surface.
 They are marriage proposal rocks, where a lover drew a line around his foot on the rock face next to his lover's footprint.
-If the two marks are encircled, their wish was granted and they got married.
+If the two marks are encircled, their wish was granted and they married.